Naakro/financial-news-feature-LLM-prompt/prompt-feature-news-analysis.md

 ---

+## Prompt 3 – Identifying Competitor Applications with Financial News Features

+Please recommend 5 global and 5 Indonesian personal finance applications available on the Google Play Store or Apple App Store that:

+- Include financial news, market updates, or economic insights as part of their features (either explicitly or implicitly),
+- Can be categorized under budgeting, investing, or digital banking apps,
+- Are popular (e.g., downloaded at least 1 million times or have a significant user base),
+- Provide relevant value for users looking to stay informed about economic or financial topics through their app.

+Please format the result in a table with the following columns:

+- App Name
+- Region (Global or Indonesia)
+- Financial News Feature (Yes/No)
+- Key News Functionality
+- Estimated Installs (if available)

 ## Notes

 These prompts were used to guide LLM-driven exploration and validation of design dimensions for financial news features.
 The resulting insights supported the feature analysis and development of the *Atur Duit* application.
 For reproducibility and citation purposes, this file is published in a public GitHub repository.